 Turn GPS Off

-Again, this is specific to the HERO5 models.
+Again, this is specific to the HERO5 and later models (earlier models didn’t include the GPS feature).

 Replace the Battery with a New One

 It’s possible it’s a faulty battery.
-Maybe the battery isn’t holding a charge, or maybe it’s not actually fully charging in the first place even if it is says it is.
-Lithium batteries don’t suffer from memory affect as badly as some other types of rechargeable batteries, but over time they can start degrading.
-Their performance can also deteriorate if they’ve been completely discharged or over charged.
+Maybe the battery isn’t holding a charge, or maybe it’s not actually fully charging in the first place, even if it says that it is.
+Lithium batteries don’t suffer from memory effect as badly as some other types of rechargeable batteries, but over time they can start degrading.
+Their performance can also deteriorate if they’ve been completely discharged or overcharged.

 And charge the battery with one of the recommended GoPro accessories.